A comprehensive review of non-obscure search engines

 1. Bangs are commands in the form of e.g., !site query that allow you to push a query to another page’s search engine.
 Here’s an example: Let’s say you want to read the Wikipedia page of Abraham Lincoln, you would first go to Wikipedia’s site and then type in “Abraham Lincoln” in their search field.
 With bangs you can instead just do !w abraham lincoln and get taken to the result directly.
 There are thousands of pages that can be indexed like this, and once you get used to it, it’s hard to go without.
 Want to look for a Youtube video? !yt.
 Can’t find what you’re looking for? !start.
 This feature makes smaller players much more viable, because you can easily query another search engine whenever it under-performs.
 DuckDuckGo and Brave search both have this feature.

-2. Goggles are a feature unique to Brave search.
-They allow any user to re-weight Brave search’s index according to their preferences and make it accessible to other users.
-This means you can make a goggle that essentially turns Brave search into a search engine for academic articles, or one that helps you uncover niché blogs about animal husbandry - your creativity is the limit.
-While I love this feature, I wish Brave improved the discoverability of other people’s goggles, as the current indexing page for this is very lacking.
-If Brave keeps up the good work, this feature could turn them into the most versatile search engine ever created!
+2. Custom Indexes are a feature unique to Brave search and Mojeek.
+They allow any user to re-weight the search engine’s index according to their preferences and make it accessible to other users.
+This means you can make a “goggle” (“focus” for Mojeek) that essentially turns that instance into a search engine for academic articles, or one that helps you uncover niché blogs about animal husbandry - your creativity is the limit.
+While I love this feature in theory, seemingly neither Brave nor Mojeek have invested all that much into polishing this into something most people would be able to use.
+However, if refined, this would consistute the most powerful tool for internet exploration ever made.

 3. DuckDuckGo currently is the only smaller search engine that also gives you access to a range of language models for free.
 I don’t mean those AI generated page summaries but a separate space for you to chat with these models.
 The functionality is a bit limited in this dedicated space, and the models available are obviously not the state of the art ones.
 However, if DuckDuckGo keeps improving this feature, it might eventually become a real game-changer!